Research area

 The speed, magnitude and extent at which these connections play out is unprecedented and profoundly complex, posing major challenges for systems research, policy, and society at large.

-The implications of this human-driven transformation of Earth’s biosphere have bearings on global biodiversity, species distribution, ecosystem functioning, water cycles, and climate.
+The implications of human-driven transformation of Earth’s biosphere have bearings on global biodiversity, species distribution, ecosystem functioning, water cycles, and climate.
 This raises the risk of crossing safe planetary boundaries, triggering abrupt global tipping points, and disrupting processes that support life on Earth.

 This theme explores how global biophysical and socioeconomic changes emerge, interact, and shape the relationships between humans and nature, as well as their social and environmental consequences.